 Raspberry Almond Thumbprint Cookies

-This Raspberry Almond Shortbread Thumbprint Cookie recipe is one of my favorite Christmas cookies!
+This Raspberry Shortbread Thumbprint Cookie recipe is one of my favorite Christmas cookies!
 They are so easy to make and look very impressive on a cookie plate.
 All you need is a lot of butter and some raspberry jam.
 They are a Christmas classic!

 Originally published December 14, 2017